A Family Trip to Topnotch Resort

-As you head through Stowe, past town and up Rte 108, tucked away you will find Topnotch — a Preferred Boutique, Four Diamond, Resort and Spa.
+As you head through Stowe, past town and up Rte 108, tucked away you will find Topnotch Resort– a Preferred Boutique, Four Diamond, Resort, and Spa.
 This hotel has been well designed to afford guests sweeping views of Mt.
 Mansfield from every public space beginning with the lobby.
 Recently redesigned, it invites you in with large leather chairs and couches and rustic furnishing.
-We arrived for a midweek stay with our family; dog included, and were very impressed with how warm and attentive the staff was as they quickly checked us in to our suite.
+We arrived for a midweek stay with our family; dog included and was very impressed with how warm and attentive the staff was as they quickly checked us into our suite.
 Our kids each got a “welcome gift”, a Topnotch backpack stuffed with a water bottle and kid-friendly info for our stay.

 If your wallet can handle it, take a look at the Overlook Resort Homes, just a short walk or drive up the hill from the resort.
 These 3-bedroom stunners are ideal for families with a full kitchen, living space and even a washer and dryer.
-Keep in mind that each one of these are individually decorated and furnished by the owners therefore the bedding configurations can vary.
+Keep in mind that each one of these is individually decorated and furnished by the owners, therefore, the bedding configurations can vary.
 The same holds true for outdoor space.
 Some have larger decks or patios than others.
-I viewed one side-by-side town home that can actually be opened via an adjoining door to make a large six-bedroom home.
+I viewed one side-by-side townhome that can actually be opened via an adjoining door to make a large six-bedroom home.

 Tennis fanatics and amateurs alike will want to check out the 4 indoor and 6 outdoor courts.
 Every morning there is a Jr. Tennis Clinic from 9am – noon.
 Kids are placed by age and ability.
 Very conveniently this clinic runs at the same time as the adult one.

 Once the sun started shining we hit the outdoor pool.
-You have heard of a room with a view?
-Well this is a pool with a view.
-There are actually two outdoor pools, but one is for guests 18 and older please.
+There are actually two outdoor pools, but one is for guests 18 and older only.
 Although in the wintertime the adult pool is open for use by all.

 Stowe is a town just begging to be explored.
 We headed into the village and had burgers for lunch at The Blue Donkey and ice cream stop at I.C.
 Scoops.
 Before it was time to go home we made one last stop at Ben & Jerry’s factory for a tour.

-This was our first stay at Topnotch and certainly won’t be our last.
+This was our first stay at Topnotch Resort and certainly won’t be our last.
 This resort is a wonderful place for families who love the great outdoors.
 There are endless recreational opportunities for all ages.
-You will find skiing, snowboarding, cross country skiing, tubing, fishing, hiking, biking, dog carting, and more.
-Stowe is a great year round destination.
+You will find skiing, snowboarding, cross-country skiing, tubing, fishing, hiking, biking, dog carting, and more.
+Stowe is a great year-round destination.

 Disclosure: Complimentary accommodations and some meals were provided by the Topnotch Resort.
 No other compensation was received for this review.
 This post reflects the honest opinion of my experience without outside influence.